Broncos rout Ravens 34-17 for 9th straight win

 "You come to the Ravens' house and beat them handily, it's definitely a statement game," Harris said.
 "We definitely wanted to show to everybody that we're an elite team."

-The Ravens' offense was playing its first game under Caldwell, who replaced the fired Cam Cameron.
-Baltimore sputtered in the first half, gaining only 119 yards and committing two turnovers that led to 10 Denver points.
+The Ravens (9-5) were playing their first game under Caldwell, who replaced the fired Cam Cameron.
+Baltimore's offense sputtered in the first half, gaining only 119 yards and committing two turnovers that led to 10 Denver points.